How do you feel about using technology to help manage health? Take our survey here.

 CFTR correctors

-Correctors help the CFTR protein form the right shape so that it is able to move to the cell surface and stay there longer.
-Two correctors, lumacaftor (brand name Orkambi) and tezacaftor (Symdeko), have been approved for use in the U.S. These correctors are used in combination with the potentiator ivacaftor to increase their effectiveness.
+These correctors are used in combination with the potentiator ivacaftor to increase their effectiveness.
 Both lumacaftor and tezacaftor are first-generation modulators.
-This means they were the first modulators used to treat CF.3,4
+This means they were the first modulators used to treat CF.1,3,4

 Elexacaftor is a “next-generation” modulator.
 This means it may be more effective than previous modulators.
 Elexacafor is combined with tezacaftor and the potentiator ivacaftor to form the brand name Trikafta.
-This triple combination drug allows more people with CF a variety of treatment options.7
+This triple combination drug allows more people with CF a variety of treatment options.1,2

 CFTR amplifiers

-One amplifier, PTI-428, is currently being tested so this drug is not yet available.
+One amplifier, PTI-428, is currently being tested, so this drug is not yet available.
 Amplifiers increase the amount of CFTR protein that a cell makes, which should help those people with CF who do not produce enough CFTR protein.
 The theory is that if the cells make more CFTR protein, the potentiators and correctors could allow more chloride to flow through the cell membrane.
-Research continues on many other next-generation CFTR modulators.8
+Research continues on many other next-generation CFTR modulators.5

 Which CFTR modulator is the best for treating cystic fibrosis?